Novas-Dev/extreme-admin-dashboard-theme/README.md

 - [x] No settings *required

 # Installation
->Download Package
+>1.
+Download Package
->Install to Wordpress plugins -> Add New Plugin
+>2.
+Install to Wordpress plugins -> Add New Plugin
->Activate
+>3.
+Activate
->You are ready no other steps need
+>4.
+You are ready no other steps need